GPlates/GPlates/doc-python-api/pygplates_reference.rst

    Python uses the special method name ``__init__()`` for this and you will see these special methods documented in the classes listed below.

-You can then call functions (methods) on the *point* object such as accessing its latitude and longitude:
+You can then call functions (methods) on the *point* object such as accessing its latitude and longitude (as a tuple):
 ::

   latitude, longitude = point.to_lat_lon()